covertKlein/covertKlein/README.md

 - 👋 Hi, I’m @covertKlein
 - 👀 I’m interested in Web 3.0, Cryptography, and automation!
-- 🌱 I’m currently learning bash and C#
+- 🌱 I’m currently learning Bash and C#
 - 💞️ I’m looking to collaborate on web 3.0 dapps!
 - 📫 How to reach me: Twitter @RayNetTwitch